-THE EDITED PRESS RELEASE: “The Paranoid Style album begins with an elegy for the radical — tragic pop-art titan Barney Bubbles — and ends with a revved-up cover of Rosanne Cash’s peerless Seven Year Ache.
+THE EDITED PRESS RELEASE: “The Paranoid Style album For Executive Meeting begins with an elegy for the radical — tragic pop-art titan Barney Bubbles — and ends with a revved-up cover of Rosanne Cash’s peerless Seven Year Ache.